Build a Voter Registration System with SSH Keys (the lazy way)

 cat shawn_registration.txt | ssh-keygen -Y sign -n voter_registration -f reg_office_01 > shawn_registration.sig

-4. -n voter_registration tells ssh-keygen to sign the data using the voter_registration namespace.
-When it comes time to validate the signature the same namespace baked into certificate needs to match the namespace used durring signing.
+namespace.
+When it comes time to validate the signature the same namespace baked into certificate needs to match the namespace used durring signing.-f reg_office_0*

-5. -f reg_office_0* tells ssh-keygen to sign the data with the private key in reg_office_01 or reg_office_02
+to sign the data with the private key inreg_office_01

 The signature generated is sensative and is going nowhere but to the CVA servers.
 But how can Alice prove she has completed registration?
 The registration offce can give Alice a hash of the signature file.